edgarssults/Bannerboard/README.md

 ![Dashboard](screenshots/dashboard.png)

-Currently the dashboard has two widgets for kingdom strength and kingdom noble count.
-First kingdom is the player, rest are NPCs.
+Currently the dashboard has two widgets for kingdom strength and kingdom lord count.
+First kingdom is the player (if you have established one), rest are NPCs.
 The charts update every in-game hour.

 # Links